Mass Varying Neutrinos in Supernovae: Introduction

-Based on the fact that the scale of the neutrino mass squared difference ($(0.01~\mbox{eV})^2$) is similar to the dark energy scale, the possibility of neutrinos coupling with a scalar field naturally arises.
-In this picture, the total energy of the fluid can vary slowly as the neutrino density decreases \cite{Fardon:2003eh}.
-Consequently, the coupling with a scalar field causes a variation on the neutrino mass (dynamical field) with the neutrino density and perhaps with the baryonic matter \cite{Kaplan:2004dq}.
-This picture has been called Mass Varying Neutrino models, MaVaN.
-Bjalde {\it et al.} \cite{Bjaelde:2007ki} showed that the proposed MaVaN models, in the non-relativistic regime, can be threatened by the strong growth of hydrodynamic perturbations associated with a negative adiabatic sound speed squared, many articles have treated neutrino oscillation via the mechanism of MaVaN~\cite{Barger:2005mn,Barger:2005mh,Cirelli:2005sg,GonzalezGarcia:2005xu,Gu:2005eq,Gu:2005pq,Schwetz:2005fy,Abe:2008zza,Zurek:2004vd}.
+Furthermore, neutrinos are powerful tools for astronomy investigation \cite{Vissani:2009vv} and they play a crucial role in the mechanism of supernova explosion, according to the standard scenario~\cite{Bethe:1984ux}.
+Based on the very interesting fact that the scale of the neutrino squared mass difference ($(0.01~\mbox{eV})^2$) is similar to the dark energy scale, the possibility of neutrino coupling with a scalar field naturally arises.
+Hung \cite{hung} developed the idea that sterile neutrinos could have a relation with the accelerating universe.
+He proposed that the sterile neutrino obtains its mass through a Yukawa coupling with a singlet scalar field whose effective potential is of a ``slow-rolling'' type in which the vacuum energy is given approximately by $\rho_{vac}$ and the effective mass of the sterile neutrino is proportional to the expectation value of the scalar field.
+When this scalar field evolves, the sterile neutrino mass changes.
+Fardon~{\it et al.} describe that the total energy of the cosmological fluid can vary slowly as the neutrino density decreases~\cite{Fardon:2003eh}, in a similar way of Hung's model.
+Consequently, the coupling with a scalar field causes a variation of the neutrino mass (dynamical field) proportional to the local neutrino density and perhaps to the baryonic matter~\cite{Kaplan:2004dq}.
+This picture has been called Mass Varying Neutrino (MaVaN) models .
+Afshordi~{\it et al.}~\cite{Afshordi:2005ym} and Bjalde~{\it et al.}~\cite{Bjaelde:2007ki} showed that the proposed MaVaN models, in the non-relativistic regime, could be threatened by the strong growth of hydrodynamic perturbations associated with a negative adiabatic squared sound speed.
+Many articles have treated neutrino oscillation via the MaVaN mechanism~\cite{Barger:2005mn,Cirelli:2005sg,GonzalezGarcia:2005xu,Gu:2005eq,Gu:2005pq,Schwetz:2005fy,Abe:2008zza,Zurek:2004vd,holanda}.
 We observe, nevertheless, that these articles focus on solar and atmospheric neutrinos, as well as observations from accelerators and reactors.
-However, the assumption of MaVaN mechanism in the neutrino evolution in supernovae environments has not yet been fully explored.
-In fact, the only article that connects MaVaNs and supernova is Li {\it et al.} \cite{Li:2005zd} which uses data from a type Ia supernova to limit the interactions between neutrinos and scalar dark energy.
+However, the assumption of MaVaN mechanism in the neutrino evolution in supernovae environments has not been fully explored yet.
+In fact, the only article that connects MaVaN and supernova is Li~{\it et al.}~\cite{Li:2005zd} which use data from a type Ia supernova to limit the interactions between neutrinos and scalar dark energy.